jagramont/jagramont_python/README.md

 # Course project in progress:

-The script, named "ppk_biofilm-quant.ipynb," is a Jupyter notebook that requires a specific conda environment provided in the repository, named 'environment_jorge.yml' (python_test), to run successfully.
+The script, named `ppk_biofilm-quant.ipynb` is a Jupyter notebook that requires a specific conda environment provided in the repository, named `environment_jorge.yml` (my environment is called `python_test`), to run successfully.
+Use `conda env create -f environment_jorge.yml` for installing my `python_test` environment.

 This script is designed for analyzing data from a .csv file containing absorbance values.
 These values represent measurements of biofilm production in a system of 96-well plates.
 The biofilm production data spans across five days.